Audi Q3 Sportback SUV - Interior & comfort

 The four trim levels available echo those offered on the regular Q3, so the range kicks off with Sport trim.
 Even this trim offers everything you need, with 18-inch alloy wheels, LED headlights, sat nav, a power-operated tailgate, dual-zone climate control and DAB radio, plus a load of safety equipment.

 S line versions come with a sportier body kit, 19-inch alloy wheels, privacy glass and S line badges, as well as stainless steel pedals and sports seats.
+Above this, Black Edition spec adds a new alloy wheel style, black exterior interior trim and a flat-bottomed steering wheel.

 Audi gives you the option of adding plenty more equipment to your Q3 Sportback, and most buyers will dive headfirst into the extras list.
 Options include metallic paint, leather upholstery, the bigger Virtual Cockpit display, wireless phone charging and automated parking assistance.